Blending Data and Physics Against False Data Injection Attack: An Event-Triggered Moving Target Defence Approach: Simulations and Results

-In this section, stage one and stage two of the proposed DDET-MTD are compared with the Robust MTD algorithm \cite{xu2021robust}.
-The Robust MTD considers the worst-case attack without any prior knowledge on the attack and is triggered periodically with SE.
-Therefore, it can be viewed as a conservative formulation on DDET-MTD with an attack uncertainty set $\mathcal{C} = \mathbb{R}^{N}$.
-First, as shown in Fig. \ref{fig:comparison}(a), the proposed algorithm has a higher ADP than the robust MTD by embedding the prior knowledge set $\mathcal{C}$.
-Both stage one and stage two can achieve ADPs greater than 96\% in all attack cases.
-Therefore, it can be concluded that the event-triggered MTD does not significantly compromise the performance of the LSTM-AE detector in Fig. \ref{fig:roc}.
-The ADP of stage one is slightly lower than that of stage two when the attack strength is small.
-This is because stage one maximises the residual while stage two adds the threshold as constraint.
-Furthermore, Fig. \ref{fig:comparison} (b) shows that stage two can significantly improve MTD hiddenness without compromising ADP.
-On the contrary, without considering the hiddenness of MTD, both stage one and Robust MTD can always be detected by the attacker.
+In this section, Stage-One and Stage-One + Stage-Two of the proposed DDET-MTD are compared with the Max-Rank MTD and Robust MTD algorithms.
+To fairly verify the performance of the proposed algorithm, both Max-Rank and Robust MTDs are triggered by the same LSTM-AE detector.
+Therefore, only the attacks that can be detected by the LSTM-AE are evaluated by the MTD algorithms, and we will leave a full comparison in the next section.
+First, as shown in Fig. \ref{fig:comparison}(a), both Stage-One and Stage-One + Stage-Two can achieve ADPs greater than 96\% in all attack cases.
+The ADP of Stage-One is slightly higher than that of Stage-One + Stage-Two when the attack strength is small.
+This is because Stage-One maximises the residual, while Stage-Two adds the threshold as constraint.
+The proposed algorithm has an ADP comparable to the Robust MTD, which is significantly higher than the Max-Rank MTD.
+Therefore, it can be concluded that the event-triggered MTD does not significantly compromise the performance of the LSTM-AE detector shown in Fig. \ref{fig:roc}.
+Furthermore, Fig. \ref{fig:comparison}(b) shows that adding Stage-Two can significantly improve MTD hiddenness without compromising ADP.
+On the contrary, without considering the hiddenness of MTD, Stage-One, Robust and Max-Rank MTDs can always be detected by the attacker once the detector raises an alarm.